Rangers vs. Mariners Player Props Betting Odds

 Semien Stats

-- Semien has 15 doubles, two triples, eight home runs, 26 walks and 44 RBI (67 total hits).
-He has stolen seven bases.
+- Semien has recorded 68 hits with 15 doubles, two triples, eight home runs and 26 walks.
+He has driven in 44 runs with seven stolen bases.

-- Semien has picked up at least one hit in 20 straight games.
-In his last 10 outings he is batting .279 with four doubles, a triple, a home run, three walks and nine RBI.
+- Semien has recorded a base hit in 21 games in a row.
+During his last 10 outings he is hitting .250 with three doubles, a triple, a home run, two walks and six RBI.

 Semien Recent Games